-If you decide to have a termination you will need to visit the clinic to be assessed.
-Whilst you are at the clinic you will see a:
+If you decide to have a termination you will need to visit the Pregnancy Advisory Centre.
+You will see four people there.

-Doctor who will take a medical history, will perform an internal examination and take swabs to check for Chlamydia which can cause pelvic infection.
-An internal ultrasound scan will also be performed to assess how far pregnant you are (you will need to have an empty bladder for the scan).
+- A doctor who will take a medical history, perform an internal examination and take swabs to check for Chlamydia.
+This is a cause of pelvic infection.
+An internal ultrasound scan will also be performed to find out how far pregnant you are.
+You will need to have an empty bladder for the scan.
 It would be helpful if you also have to hand the date of your last menstrual period.
 You will be given a course of antibiotics by the doctor to take after the operation to reduce the risk of developing infection.
 There are two methods of termination medical and surgical.
 A medical termination can be performed up until 8 weeks and 6 days and a surgical can be performed up until 13 weeks and 6 days in Plymouth.
 If you are further on in your pregnancy we can refer you elsewhere so please do not worry.

 Frequently Asked Questions

 A termination of pregnancy is generally free but there may be a charge if you are an overseas visitor.
 If you are required to fund your own termination you can pay for this service by cash, cheque or credit card.